 How to Take Care

 Maintaining this knife involves that one should properly clean with soap and water.
-Although Victorinox website recommends that it can be washed using a dishwasher, I did strongly disapprove and advise to stick to the old method of hand washing to keep your Knife stain free.
+Although the Victorinox website recommends that it can be washed using a dishwasher, I did strongly disapprove and advise you to stick to the old method of hand washing to keep your Knife stain-free.

 Storing will involve keeping in a knife drawer or thrusting into a Knife block so as not to impair its sharp quality.

 Dalstrong Chef Knife Gladiator Series Best Value for Money Chef Knife

 The Dalstrong Chef Knife is what I call a superior high-end knife with a top-notch design fit for use by professional chefs.
 It features a highly carbonized Thyssen Krupp German steel that is indeed durable, ultra-sharp and resistant to wear.